Mr-Smyth/circles/docs/Testing.md

 ### Initial Testing:

 #### After the initial setup of the search functionality, i decided to move from a single full name search box to a more flexible Mini Form.
-I believ this gave me the experience that was more flexible and desirable, in that i could search by any of First name, last name or DOB, or all together.
+I believe provided an experience that was more flexible and desirable, in that i could search by any of First name, last name or DOB, or all together.

 * :hammer: TEST:
     * Provided a name in mixed case to the first name only.